rehype-katex

 L = \frac{1}{2} \rho v^2 S C_L

-And our module
+…and our module example.js contains:

 import rehypeDocument from 'rehype-document'